What is Turner syndrome?

 Hands, arms, and feet

-Girls and women with TS are at risk for congenital (present at birth) abnormalities of the heart and kidneys, high blood pressure, chronic or repeated middle ear infections, hearing loss, diabetes, underactive thyroid gland, bowel disorders, and non-verbal learning disabilities (like difficulty with math).
+Girls and women with TS are at risk for congenital (present at birth) abnormalities of the heart and kidneys, high blood pressure, chronic or repeated middle ear infections, hearing loss, diabetes, underactive thyroid gland, bowel disorders, and non-verbal learning disabilities.
 Other possible medical problems include being overweight, dental crowding, and osteoporosis (brittle bones).

 Because of their physical conditions, health concerns, and infertility, some girls and women with TS may have low self-esteem, anxiety, or depression.

 How is Turner syndrome diagnosed?

 Physical features may suggest TS, but the only reliable way to diagnose the condition is by a karyotype analysis.
 In this test, a blood sample is examined under a microscope to detect missing or altered chromosomes.

 Because TS is a genetic disorder, there is no cure, but some of its symptoms can be treated individually.
 Although TS is a lifelong condition, it can be successfully managed.
 Two options are: